 Housing Production Plan

 Brookline's Housing Production Plan has been finalized.
-Thank you to all who participated in the community process for your dedication and continued input.
+Thanks to all who participated in the community process for your dedication and continued input.
 The Housing Advisory Board will review the HPP at its September 19th meeting.
-Following HAB, the HPP will be reviewed and voted upon by the Planning Board on September 21st and by the Board of Selectmen on September 27th.
+The HPP will be reviewed and voted upon by the Planning Board on September 21st and by the Board of Selectmen on September 27th.

 The 4th Housing Production Plan Community Workshop was held on June 20th at Brookline Town Hall.
 The workshop was focused on the development of local strategies that would aid in the creation and preservation of affordable housing in Brookline.
 A summary of the discussion can be found here.